hendrixlab/miRWoods/README.md

 miRWoods also uses some R code which may be downloaded here:
 https://www.r-project.org/

-R will require the following libraries which may be downloaded from CRAN:
+R will require the following libraries which can be downloaded using CRAN:
 - ROCR
 - randomForest
 - mlbench